RoboJackets/business-process-manual/corporate/finance/bookkeeping-standards.rst

 .. vale write-good.Passive = NO
 .. vale write-good.TooWordy = NO

-RoboJackets financial records should comply with Generally Accepted Accounting Principles and Internal Revenue Service standards by default.
+RoboJackets financial records should comply with `generally accepted accounting principles <https://asc.fasb.org>`_ and Internal Revenue Service standards by default.
 This page documents standards for specific transactions.

 Restricted funds